-Can I Qualify for Disability Benefits with a Mental Health Issue?
+Can I Qualify for Disability Benefits With a Mental Health Issue or Illness?

 One of the key standards the SSA (Social Security Administration) evaluates when making disability determinations is the presence, type, and severity of a claimant’s disability.
-To help clarify how the SSA makes its medical judgments, our disability attorneys have been writing a series of disability blog posts about the SSA’s disability guidelines.
+To help understand how SAA approves disability benefits, our disability attorneys wrote about how you can get approved for disability.
 In the past, we’ve covered obesity, cardiovascular disease, and rare illnesses.
-In this entry, we’ll answer the question: can I qualify for benefits with a mental disorder?
+In this entry, our Philadelphia disability attorney from Young, Marr, Mallis & Associates will answer the question: can I qualify for benefits with a mental disorder?

 Mental Health and Disability Benefits in Pennsylvania